Digital Signature Creation/Setup (TOTAL Only)

 If you don't already have a digital signature image file:

 The best way to create a digital signature image file is to use a scanner to scan your signature into your PC.
+Alternatively, using your phone or camera to take a picture of your signature works in a pinch, but can lack in quality.
+This guide focuses on using a scanner since this method provides the highest quality.
 To create a digital signature image file:

-- Microsoft Windows comes with a program called Paint to help with this process.
-Locate this software by going to Start, (All) Programs, Accessories, then click Paint.
+Windows comes with a program called Paint that helps with this process.
+Locate this software by going to Start, (All) Programs, Accessories, and click Paint.
 If you're using Windows 8 or 10, simply type Paint into the Start screen and press Enter.
 Open the image that you just scanned, and use the Crop feature.
 Microsoft Paint provides a help menu that assists with this, but for further assistance you must contact Microsoft or a local technician.
-The video at the top of this page demonstrates this process for you.

 If you're setting up a signature for more than one appraiser, use the User Management utility to easily select the appraiser profiles you wish to edit.
 Follow the steps below to navigate to the appropriate user: